 1. Doctrine and History

-Badri 313 operate under the motto of “We Strike to Destroy”.
+Badri 313 operates under the motto of “We Strike to Destroy”.
 The name Badri 313 is a reference to the historic battle of Badr.
 In which the Prophet Muhammed led 313 soldiers to victory against an army of over 1000 Quraysh soldiers.
 By naming their special forces after a historic battle the Taliban have cemented the view of the Badri 313, a group who can perform when all odds are against them.

 It shares an ideological alignment with Al-Qaeda (AQ), and AQ units with similar names, such as the Army of Badr, which first carried out attacks in 2011.
 The Haqqani network controls Badri 313 which clearly explains its links to AQ.
 Because the Haqqani network is the link between the Taliban and AQ.